markusmobius/go-htmldate/README.md

 This package is stable enough for use and up to date with the original `htmldate` [v1.8.1][2] (commit [6dde09e][3]).
 However, since time extraction is a brand new feature which doesn't exist in the original, use it with care.
 So far it works quite nicely on most news sites that I've tried, but it still needs more testing.

-When time extraction is enabled, there a some behaviors that I'd like to note:
+When time extraction is enabled, there are some behaviors that I'd like to note:

 - If time is not found or not specified in the web page, the time will be set into `00:00:00` (it will only returns the date).
 - If timezone is not found or not specified in the web page, the timezone will be set into `time.UTC`.